preciousgeorge/starwars/README.md

 | api/v1/movies/:id/characters?sortby={gender, height, e.t.c}?orderby=asc or desc | GET  | FULL URL: http\|https://url/api/v1/movies/1/characters?sortby=height?orderby=asc                                       |
 | api/v1/movies/:id/characters?filterby=gender                                    | GET  | FULL URL: http\|https://url/api/v1/movies/1/characters?filterby=male                                                   |

+###### URL path:

+- api : is the path to the api part of the application
+- v1 : is the version, if a lot of features are to be added that would change the way the present implementation, instead of just changing everything, another version should be created.
+Versioning is to help prevent issues with clients making requests and expecting a certain result but getting something entirely different, some client applications would not neccessarily change as much as the api they request to.
+- :id : this is an integer used to identify a unique data set, e.g movie :id identifies one movie, so anywhere it is required, a single dataset or it's relations is either being fetched, modified or created.

 ###### Query Strings and how to use them:

-i. sortby: the sortby query string takes a string arguement of either gender, height e.t.c ii. orderby: the orderby query string must be followed by the string asc or desc (where asc = ascending, desc = descending) and the ordering would only work if the sorbyby query string is used iii. filterby: the filterby query string must be followed by a string e.g gender, the result returned would be that of containing the filter string.
+- sortby: the sortby query string takes a string arguement of either gender, height e.t.c
+- orderby: the orderby query string must be followed by the string asc or desc (where asc = ascending, desc = descending) and the ordering would only work if the sorbyby query string is used
+- filterby: the filterby query string must be followed by a string e.g gender, the result returned would be that of containing the filter string.

                                                                             |